bgveenstra/ga-coding-challenge/front-end/rubric.md

 **Demonstrate knowledge of software construction patterns and best practices.**

-  - Adds comments to the code that help navigate and explain any less clear portions.
+  - Add comments to the code that help navigate and that explain any less clear portions.

-  - Encapsulates login/logout bonus button feature in a function so that if a backend is added the changes required are limited to one area.
+  - Encapsulate login/logout bonus button feature in a function so that if a backend is added the changes required are limited to one area.

-  - Uses consistent code style for HTML, CSS, and JavaScript documents.
+  - Use consistent code style for HTML, CSS, and JavaScript documents.

-  - If using a fuller front-end framework like Angular, follows conventions of that framework.
+  - If using a fuller front-end framework like Angular, follow conventions of that framework.

-  - Includes a CSS file, linked properly in the head of the html document.
+  - Include a CSS file and link it properly in the head of the html document.